jimtaremkrischankramer/Processing-to-mgjson/README.md

 ## Tips and Trick (for Processing and After Effects)

-- Every frame passed to updateStreams() corresponds to one frame in After effects, so it could be useful to set the Processing frame rate the same as in your After Effects composition with frameRate().
+- Every frame passed to updateStreams() corresponds to one frame in After Effects, so it could be useful to set the Processing frame rate the same as in your After Effects composition with frameRate().
-- The Position value in the After Effects timeline can be right clicked on and split into x, y (and z).
+- The position value in the After Effects timeline can be right clicked on and split into x, y (and z).
 - If you want to write data every frame, but don’t want to start with the first, you could do it like this:

 ```java